-Turning away before he could see the flash of fear in her face, she resumed the CPR on the woman.
-"If you're here to help," she said, her voice eerily calm, "go to the ER and send someone out with a gurney so that we can move her."
+Turning away before he could see her flash of alarm, she resumed the CPR.
+"If you're here to help," she said, her voice eerily calm, "go to the ER and send someone out with a gurney so we can move her."